GREENFIELD — There were some pregame nerves but zero hesitation.

 The biggest thrill, Helgason said, is being with her teammates on the court again, instead of watching from the bench in street clothes.
 While she was able to absorb the game with greater detail from the sidelines, implementing her knowledge to help the team win is her primary goal.

-No more so, however, then this month as the Cougars look to defend their own tournament title followed by the first of two big tests at New Castle Fieldhouse.
+No more so, however, then this month as the Cougars look to win their own tournament title followed by the first of two big tests at New Castle Fieldhouse.

 “I’m glad I was able to come back for those things,” Helgason said.
 “That’s been our goal since freshman year.
 We’ve always wanted to be in the Hall of Fame Tournament, and we finally made it, so I’m excited to be able to play in that.
 I’m just happy to be back.”